 But with the specter of college tuition this fall, to their chagrin, I’m trying anew.
 Want to be sure you get to go to Disney with the orchestra?
 Earn the money.

 Unfortunately for me, helping a kid learn how to get a job has been as much work as working a job.
 Nowadays, most service jobs require an online application.
 Panera and Dunkin Donuts also required extensive questionnaires.
-As I hovered over Ling and her Panera quiz, I kept seeing her answer answering truthfully but with the WRONG answer.
+As I hovered over Ling and her Panera quiz, I kept seeing her answer answering truthfully but with the WRONG answer.“You can’t really strongly agree that ‘When I try to persuade people no one listens’?
+Compared to the rest of America??”

 “Do you really strongly disagree that “I can keep calm when others are annoying me’?
 Think outside the family!
 Do you really go around blowing up at your friends?”